josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 # 🇮🇷 Guys, You Are In A War.
 Remember?
 **First created:** 2026-08-21 | **Last updated:** 2026-08-21
-*Why security posture has to reflect the threat environment you are actually operating in — without turning the existence of a vulnerability into an attribution claim.*
+*Why security posture has to reflect the threat environment you are actually operating in — including multiple capable foreign intelligence collectors — without turning vulnerability into attribution.*

 ---